 Congratulations!
 You are planning to retire!
-We want to help you by providing a checklist of items to review.
+We want to help you by providing a checklist of items to review as you plan.
 We suggest that you begin research and planning at least 6 months before your intended retirement date.
 For your convenience, please print the Retirement Planning Checklist form located on the right.
 There is an additional page for your questions and notes.

 THE UM PLANEligible employees of the University of Montana participate in a mandatory MUS Retirement Plan.
 The employer’s share of the retirement contribution is set by Montana state statute.
 The employee’s share of the retirement contribution is set by statute and deducted from the salary and sent to the applicable retirement system where it is credited to the employee’s account.
 Review those options: MUS Pension and Retirement.